voxpupuli/puppet-mongodb/README.md

 This setting can be used to override the default MongoDB user group to be used for related files in the file system.
 If not specified, the module will use the default for your OS distro.

+#####`config_owner`
+This setting can be used to override the default MongoDB configuration file's owner.
+If not specified, the module will default to the 'root' user as the owner.

+#####`config_group`
+This setting can be used to override the default MongoDB configuration file's group.
+If not specified, the module will default to the 'root' group as the group owner.

 #####`ipv6`
 This setting is used to configure MongoDB to turn on ipv6 support.
 If not specified